T'Challa (Marvel Cinematic Universe): Zombie outbreak

 In an alternate 2018, T'Challa accompanies the Avengers to San Francisco in an attempt to contain a quantum virus unintentionally released by Hank Pym and Janet van Dyne.
-As the Avengers are attacked and turned into zombies, T'Challa is rescued by Vision, but he soon learns that Vision only saved him so he could harvest T'Challa's body for the infected Wanda Maximoff.
+As the Avengers are attacked and turned into zombies, T'Challa is rescued by Vision, but soon learns that Vision only saved him so he could harvest T'Challa's body for the infected Wanda Maximoff.
 When the remaining survivors arrive at Vision's base, Bucky Barnes finds T'Challa missing his right leg.
 As most of the heroes sacrifice themselves to fend off Maximoff and the rest of the zombies, T'Challa, along with Peter Parker and Scott Lang, take the Quadjet to Wakanda, hoping to use Vision's Mind Stone to find a way to cure the population.
-Unbeknownst to them, Wakanda has been infected and taken over by a zombified Thanos.
+However, they discover that all of Wakanda has been infected by a zombified Thanos, until they receive help from Thor, Rocket, and Groot, but they were annihilated.
+T'Challa sacrifices himself by lunging at Thanos and plunging them both into Wakanda's vibranium core, the Infinity Stones are destroyed, releasing a surge of energy.

 American–Wakandan War

 In an alternate 2010, T'Challa attempts to ambush Ulysses Klaue, who is selling stolen Vibranium to James Rhodes (representing the United States military).
 However, he is lured into a trap by Killmonger, who proceeds to kill both T'Challa and Rhodes, sparking a conflict between the United States and Wakanda.
 As a funeral for T'Challa is held in Wakanda, Killmonger convinces the Wakandans that T'Challa was killed by Rhodes and earns their trust.
 After ingesting the Heart-Shaped Herb, Killmonger meets T'Challa's spirit in the Ancestral Realm, where he warns Killmonger that his thirst for power would eventually consume him.